Biblical Answer

 Answer:

-When we face difficulties and challenges in life, it's natural to wonder why God is allowing them to happen to us.
-We may feel like we're being tested or punished, and we might even question God's love or sovereignty.
-However, it's essential to understand that God's ways are not our ways, and His thoughts are not our thoughts (Isaiah 55:8-9).
-He is the Sovereign God who created the universe and governs all creation, including our lives.
+When we experience difficult circumstances in life, it's natural to wonder why God is allowing this to happen to us.
+We may feel like we're jumping through hoops or facing unnecessary challenges.
+However, it's essential to remember that God is not on a divine ego trip, but rather, He is the One Who suffered for us so that we could live.
+His ways are not our ways, and His thoughts are not our thoughts (Isaiah 55:8-9).
+We must trust that God is working everything out for our good, even when we can't see it (Romans 8:28).

 Want to ask a new question?